-A petroleum jelly such as Vaseline won’t necessarily heal a cold sore, but it may ease discomfort.
+A petroleum jelly such as won’t necessarily heal a cold sore, but it may ease discomfort.
 The jelly helps prevent cracking.
 It also serves as a protective barrier against outside irritants.

 Witch hazel is a natural astringent that may help dry out and heal cold sores.
 Even so, the verdict is still out on whether cold sores heal faster if they’re kept moist or dry.